-All prospective Foster Parents must attend Skills To Foster Training which covers the responsibilities of being a Foster Parent and working with Orange Grove.
-This is an initial three day course which leads into the conclusion of the Foster Parent assessment process.
+All prospective Foster Parents must attend Prepare To Foster Training which covers the responsibilities of being a Foster Parent and working with Orange Grove.
+This is usually a two day course which leads into the conclusion of the Foster Parent assessment process.